RichardORCL/technology-engineering/cloud-infrastructure/virtualization-solutions/oracle-cloud-vmware-solution/workload-migration-to-oci-comprehensive-guide/README.md

 | Mixed VM-based + Containerized Workloads    | OpenShift Virtualization on OCI          | Containers: Redeploy or MTC<br>VMs: MTV           | Mixed VM + Container to OpenShift Virtualization          |

 **OpenShift-Based Platform Migration**
+This diagram focuses on the transition of containerized and hybrid workloads specifically into a Red Hat OpenShift on OCI environment.

 <p align = "center">

 ![Decision tree ](./files/images/Containers_to_OCI_Decision_tree.jpg)

 </p>

-This decision tree focuses on the transition of containerized and hybrid workloads specifically into a Red Hat OpenShift on OCI environment.
-Migration Strategies

-**Standard Kubernetes:** Method: Container Redeployment.

-Tools: Leverage modern DevOps practices including CI/CD pipelines, Helm charts, and GitOps to deploy fresh instances on OCI.

-**Red Hat OpenShift (Source):**

-Tool: Migration Toolkit for Containers (MTC).
-This is the optimal path to migrate existing namespaces, stateful applications, and persistent volumes.

-**Mixed Workloads (VM + Containers):**

-Containerized Apps: Use Redeploy or MTC to move to OpenShift Containers.

-VM-based Apps: Utilize the Migration Toolkit for Virtualization (MTV) to migrate legacy virtual machines into OpenShift Virtualization on OCI, consolidating management under a single pane of glass.

 # When to use this asset?